-The logistics system for the 2019 feedstocks SOT for CFP delivers 725,000 dry tons of a 50% clean pine - 50% logging residue blend, using both the clean pine and residue systems that been previously described in the 2018 Woody Feedstock SOT's (Hartley et al., 2018).
+The 2020 SOT for feedstock supply to CFP is reported in 2016 dollars (2016\$) and includes both grower payment and logistics costs to reflect a total delivered feedstock supply cost.
+The logistics system for the 2020 SOT for CFP delivers 725,000 dry tons of a 50% clean pine - 50% logging residue blend, utilizing the systems described in the 2018 & 2019 Woody SOT report (Hartley et al. 2018, Hartley et al. 2019) for clean pine and logging residue, respectively.
 For the clean pine, the system harvests plantation grown pine and natural forest thinning material using a mechanized harvest system.
 Trees are moved to the landing where they are topped and debranched.
 Logs are sent to the processing facility where they are size reduced before feeding into the conversion process.
 Tops and branches are available for use as logging residue, with their harvest and collection costs attributed to the harvest of the clean pine logs.
-Additionally, logging residue is available from the landing and transported by truck to the biorefinery.
+Additionally, logging residue is available from the landing at sites where pine logs are harvested for other products.
+Residues are chipped at the landing and transported by truck to the biorefinery.